xuwenjian85/B-GEX/README.md

 ```
 ## Main script

-The rest of main work can be done in B-GEX_v2.ipynb on a linux x86_64 server (2 x Intel(R) Xeon(R) Gold 6144 CPU 3.50GHz, 128 Gb RAM).
+The rest of steps can be done with B-GEX_v2.ipynb on a linux x86_64 server.
+We have tested on 2 x Intel(R) Xeon(R) Gold 6144 CPU 3.50GHz, 128 Gb RAM.

 ## How it works?